OfficeDev/office-js-docs-pr/docs/includes/file-get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 The `size` property returns the number of bytes in the file.
 The `sliceCount` returns the number of [Slice](/javascript/api/office/office.slice) objects (discussed later in this article) in the file.

-Use the following code to get the PowerPoint or Word document as a `File` object using the `Document.getFileAsync` method and then make a call to the locally defined `getSlice` function.
+Use the following code to get the current PowerPoint or Word document as a `File` object using the `Document.getFileAsync` method and then make a call to the locally defined `getSlice` function.
 Note that the `File` object, a counter variable, and the total number of slices in the file are passed along in the call to `getSlice` in an anonymous object.

 ```js
 // Get all of the content from a PowerPoint or Word document in 100-KB chunks of text.